mpr1255/2025s1_mlci/week7--hosting/TUTORIAL.md

 - Works from anywhere (not just your network)
 - Uses HTTPS automatically
 - Is secure (only people with the URL can access it)

-**IMPORTANT LIMITATION**: Tailscale only allows ONE active funnel per machine at a time.
-Starting this will hijack any existing funnel you have running.
-All funnels use port 443 (HTTPS).

 ### Step 1: Install Tailscale